My Travelwifi review covers all the places I used this device and what my experience was like!

 I started using the Travelwifi (formerly Tep Wireless) device back in France (in July 2019).
 Soon after, I used this international portable wifi device again in:

 - and even in New York (January 2020).

-Having used the Travelwifiin Europe and North America, I thought it was about time to write an honest review about this portable wifi for travel.
+Having used this portable wifi device in Europe and North America, I thought it was about time to write an honest Travelwifi review for travelers!